July 29, 2021

 While leveraging workforce trends is a rather niche use case for investors, investment firms are able to enhance their overall investment intelligence by analyzing the movement and changes of the workforce.
 Workforce trends can be early indicators of promising start-ups, provide market insights surrounding business growth or decline, and even help generate business opportunities.

-How to identify workforce trends with alternative data
+How to identify workforce trends with public web data

 Data sources used to analyze workforce trends